whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟
   - [🟨] Add a "handles" directory to scroll through all active handles.
-  - [*] Should you be able to chat after logging out via the "Pre-Authorized" array?
-Seems kinda unsafe, hmm...
-24.05.20.20.54
-  - [] Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.
-  - [🧡] add a "system update" notifier based on commits - i should be able to tag a commit or decide somehow if a `log` would be sent or not? https://docs.netlify.com/site-deploys/notifications
+  - [-] add a "system update" notifier based on commits - i should be able to tag a commit or decide somehow if a `log` would be sent or not? https://docs.netlify.com/site-deploys/notifications
       - How do I add a post request receiver here that